austinjhunt/quantum-computing/week1/SYNC.md

 - Not taking attendance.
 - Not a lot of sympathy for late submissions.
 - elliptic curve more secure than RSA.
-- Austin Hunt, based in Greenville, work as a Digital Communications Developer for College of Charleston.
-Final semester.
-Got a BS in CompSci from CofC with a minor in math.
-Not familiar with quantum computing aside from its use as a buzzword.
-Really enjoyed linear algebra and physics in undergrad, and was intrigued by linear algebra being the language of quantum computing.
-- intros

 ### Discussion